We began our phased return to dentistry on 8th June and are now able to offer routine appointments.

 - Whiten teeth

-What is the veneering process?
+What is the procedure for veneers?

-Stage one: Consultation
+Stage one: Consultation for veneers

 Stage two: Impressions and study models

-Once you consent to the treatment, your dentist may then take impressions of your teeth.
-This will allow them to make a model of what your teeth should look like after the veneers are in place, but this depends on how many veneers are being placed and is often not necessary for one or two veneers.
-At this point, you can decide if you are happy or suggest changes - they are your teeth after all.
+This will allow them to make a model of what your teeth should look like after the veneers are in place, but this depends on how many porcelain veneers are being placed and is often not necessary for one or two veneers.
+At this point, you can decide if you are happy or suggest changes – they are your teeth after all.

 Stage three: Veneer preparation

-This begins by filing down a thin layer of enamel where the veneers will be fitted, this can be done with or without anaesthetic.
+This begins by filing down a thin layer of enamel where the veneers will be fitted, and can be done with or without anaesthetic.
 This process occurs in order to avoid your teeth looking bulky once the veneers are in place.
 Once this is complete, another impression is taken and sent to a specialist dental laboratory where the veneers are constructed.

-If your main objective for getting veneers is to achieve a whiter smile but you are only getting some of your teeth veneered, you may wish to get the rest of your teeth whitened first.
+If your main objective for getting veneers is to achieve a whiter smile but you are only getting some of your teeth veneered, you may wish to get the rest of your natural teeth whitened first.

-Once your veneers are back from the laboratory, we will arrange an appointment to fit them.
+Once your porcelain veneers are back from the laboratory, we will arrange an appointment to fit them.
 Before applying the veneers, your dentist will first check that they are suitable and that they do not affect your bite or alignment.
 If there are any issues, alterations can be made immediately before fitting.
 Once you are happy, your teeth will then be cleaned, and an acid gel will be applied in order to create a better surface for the veneers to adhere to.

 Stage five: Recovery

-After your veneers are fitted, your gums may feel slightly tender, - although this should subside quickly.
+After your dental veneers are fitted, your gums may feel slightly tender, although this should subside quickly.
 You may also be asked back for a final check-up/polish to ensure everything is in place properly and you are happy with your results.

 Before and after